logikfabrik/uJet/README.md

 Properties decorated using the `ScaffoldColumnAttribute` attribute (set to false) will not be available for editors through the Umbraco back office.

 ### Supported data types
-uJet supports the following types out-of-the-box and can be extended.
+uJet supports the following data types out-of-the-box and can be extended.

 * `Int16`
 * `Int32`